-People gather there for a variety of activities, including playing games and conducting business.
+According to technologists, the metaverse is a permanent, shared, 3D virtual world.
+People gather for various activities, including playing games and conducting business.

 But Facebook and other forerunners are hard at work establishing the basis for a future in which family, friends, employees, and others may meet and engage in shared digital places that look and feel real.